 Minimum monthly repayments required.
 The account has to be in good standing for the offers to continue running.
 This applies to bonus points, balance transfers and purchase rate offers.

 Bonus points credited in 6 – 10 weeks.
-Generally, the bonus points are credited between 6 - 8 weeks after passing the spend conditions.
+Generally, the bonus points are credited between 6 - 8 weeks after passing the spending conditions.

 Points can be forfeited.
 If you close your credit card account before your points are used or transferred, you then may lose the points.